CDH-Studio/I-Talent/README.md

 # Getting started

-You'll need to create three files to define the envirnment variables, one at the root of the project and two in the `env` folder.
+You'll need to create three files to define the environment variables, one at the root of the project and two in the `env` folder.
 To get those variables, ask the current developers.

 [Docker](https://www.docker.com/) and [Visual Studio Code](https://code.visualstudio.com/) are technically optional tools for development, but are highly recommended!
 A list of useful Visual Studio Code extensions are listed [here](https://github.com/CDH-Studio/I-Talent/wiki/Tech-stack#useful-visual-studio-code-extensions).